 What is Spyware?

-Spyware is a type of malicious code or malware that is injected into your computer through various means and is used to read all information including personal, financial data, and even images from your webcam.
+Spyware is a type of malicious code or malware that is injected into your computer through various means and is used to read all information including personal, and financial data, and even images from your webcam.

 Some spyware is also designed to read keystrokes.

 Types of Spyware:

 These are examples of different Spyware that can infect your Mac.